combine-org/combine-org.github.io/content/authors/SBML/_index.md

 SBML development is <a rel="nofollow" class="external text" href="http://sbml.org/About"> coordinated</a> by an elected editorial board and central developer team.

-Over 250 software systems known to support SBML can be found in the <a rel="nofollow" class="external text" href="http://sbml.org/SBML_Software_Guide"> SBML software guide</a>.
+Over 250 software systems known to support SBML can be found in the SBML software documentation.
 APIs are available to help implementing support: <a rel="nofollow" class="external text" href="http://sbml.org/Software/libSBML"> libSBML</a> in C++ and <a rel="nofollow" class="external text" href="http://sbml.org/Software/JSBML"> JSBML</a> in Java.